 Vidéo - Français (sous-titres seulement)

-The Door Security and Safety Foundation's lockdontblock.org website has many resources for school officials and concerned parents who want to inform themselves about this issue, including third-party statements by groups like the US-based National Association of State Fire Marshals, the National Fire Protection Association and the Partner Alliance for Safer Schools.
-It's an excellent resource to help balance life safety with security.
+The Door Security and Safety Foundation's lockdontblock.org website has many resources for school officials and concerned parents who want to inform themselves about this issue, including third-party statements/papers by groups like the US-based National Association of State Fire Marshals, the National Fire Protection Association and the Partner Alliance for Safer Schools.
+It's an excellent resource to help balance life safety and classroom security.